Titleist TSR hybrids have been unveiled with two new models – the TSR2 and TSR3 – launched for 2023. How do they rate vs the TSi rescues?

 What is the Titleist TSR hybrids release date?

-The new Titleist rescues were unveiled in January 2023 and will go on sale in the spring months.
+The new Titleist rescues were unveiled in January 2023 and went on sale in February and March.

 How much do Titleist TSR hybrids cost?